< Back to Home

 How do we accomplish our mission?:

-- We provide more than one million brand new toys for children in need annually
+- We provide millions of brand new toys for children in need annually

-- We distribute hundreds of thousands of dollars in grant funding to children’s charities annually
+- We distribute grant funding to children’s charities globally

 - We establish partnerships with national organizations to impact special populations of children in need